 Scholarly Commons Citation

 Diamond, Michael R., "Another Model of Low Income Housing Tax Credit Development: Building Housing and Building Capacity" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 264.
+264.